Travel and Re-Entry to the United States

 - Tuition and/or Housing receipt(s): Make sure to bring your receipts if you have already made payments before your arrival.

 Complete the Travel Signature/I-20 Request (for F-1 students) or the Travel Signature/DS-2019 Request (for J-1 exchange students) in the iSpartan system several weeks before your departure date.

 Processing time is approximately 2-3 business days.
 An updated I-20 will be sent to you via email.
-If you are an exchange student, we will email you once this has been process, so you can come into the office to pick-up your DS-2019.
-Contact the ISSS office by phone (408-924-5920) or email (Internationalemail@example.com).
+If you are an exchange student, we will email you once this has been processed, so you can come into the office to pick-up your DS-2019.
+Contact the ISSS office by phone (408-924-5920) or email (Internationalfirstname.lastname@example.org).
 You may also choose to stop by the office if you have any questions.

 Students on OPT or OPT STEM Extension